 Often, the Fine Hotels & Resorts rate is just as competitive as the cheapest publicly available rate, so you might find yourself enjoying all of these benefits at an amazing price.
 With this awesome benefit, you’ll find yourself traveling luxuriously in no time, just for holding the Amex Platinum card or Amex Business Platinum card.

-American Express has yet another group of partner hotels that are a tier below the Fine Hotels & Resorts.
-This is known as the American Express Hotel Collection.
+American Express has yet another group of partner hotels that are a tier below the Fine Hotels & Resorts known as The Hotel Collection.

 - A space-available room upgrade at check-in